Aquaman Leak Detection Blog

 There are three main areas where your pump can leak:

-• Motor shaft seal
+• Motor seal shaft

 • The intake or suction line